rancher/docs/content/rancher/v2.0-v2.4/en/cluster-admin/volumes-and-storage/provisioning-new-storage/_index.md

 New storage is often provisioned by a cloud provider such as Amazon EBS.
 However, new storage doesn't have to be in the cloud.

 If you have a pool of block storage, and you don't want to use a cloud provider, Longhorn could help you provide persistent storage to your Kubernetes cluster.
-For more information, see [this page.]({{<baseurl>}}/rancher/v2.0-v2.4/en/longhorn)

 To provision new storage for your workloads, follow these steps: